Henildiyora/AI-GitHub-Profile-Summarizer/README.md

 ### Phase 1: Quantitative Analysis (The Math)

-Before any AI is involved, the system runs 4 deterministic Python modules to calculate a "Base Score" (0-100) based on hard data:
+Before any AI is involved, the system runs 4 deterministic Python modules to calculate a Base Score (0-100) based on hard data:

 *   **Technical Skills Match (40% Weight):**